GerHobbelt/mupdf/docs/src/mupdf-wasm.rst

 - You should run the webpage in a localhost environment, or:
 - Run the webpage locally in a browser which allows for a less strict origin policy allowing for local file loads - see below for how to do this in :title:`Firefox`.

+:title:`Artifex` recommends :title:`Firefox` as the browser of choice for local development due to its feature set of highly configurable developer options.

 :title:`Firefox` - enabling local files loads